autowarefoundation/autoware.universe/planning/behavior_path_start_planner_module/README.md

 #### **example of safety check performed range for shift pull out**

 Give an example of safety verification range for shift pull out.
 The safety check is performed from the start of the shift to the end of the shift.
-And if the vehicle footprint overlaps with the center line of the road lane, the safety check against dynamic objects is disabled.
+And if the vehicle footprint does not leave enough space for a rear vehicle to drive through, the safety check against dynamic objects is disabled.

 <figure markdown>
   ![safety check performed range for shift pull out](images/collision_check_range_shift_pull_out.drawio.svg){width=1100}